-This report includes seventeen recommendations focused on improving Montana's behavioral health system and five recommendations focused on improving Montana's developmental disability system.
-These recommendations touch every aspect of the behavioral health and developmental disabilities continuum of care, address the Commission's stated priorities, incorporate input from a diverse range of stakeholders, and serve every population within the systems.
+This report includes seventeen recommendations focused on improving Montana's BH system and five recommendations focused on improving Montana's DD system.
+These recommendations touch every aspect of the BH and DD continuum of care, address the Commission's stated priorities, incorporate input from a diverse range of stakeholders, and serve every population within the systems.

-While the developmental disabilities service system has a largely functional service array and operating structure, recommendations in this report focus on refining and targeting enhancements at key points in the service continuum.
+While the DD service system has a largely functional service array and operating structure, recommendations in this report focus on refining and targeting enhancements at key points in the service continuum for the BH and DD systems.
 As outlined in Figure 4, these recommendations address the three fundamental aspects of a service pyramid: working to secure the foundation of the service system (i.e., broad impact) while more specifically meeting the needs of those at the top of the pyramid (i.e., those with the most complex needs).
 The recommendations work closely together for impact, in totality, across the service continuum.

-In all, the developmental disabilities recommendations are generally centered around the following goals:
+In all, the DD recommendations are generally centered around the following goals:

 - 1. Expand access points to the service system to better support the needs of families. - 2.
 Modernize the funding of services to support more person-centered services while supporting service provider flexibilities and sustainability. - 3.
-Expand the array of services available to provide more options that better align with the needs of individuals with developmental disabilities.
+Expand the array of services available to provide more options that better align with the needs of individuals with DD.

-In parallel, the behavioral health recommendations generally aim to:
+In parallel, the BH recommendations generally aim to:

-- 1. Improve case management, enhancing a person's ability to navigate the continuum and get the right care, at the right time, in the right place. - 2.
-Expand the number and kinds of services offered across the continuum to better serve the needs of Montanans. - 3.
-Incentivize people to join and stay in the behavioral health workforce, ensuring greater stability and higher quality of services.
+- 1. Improve case management, enhancing a person's ability to navigate the continuum and get the right care, at the right time, and in the right place. - Expand the number and kinds of services offered across the continuum to better serve the needs of Montanans. - 3.
+Incentivize people to join and stay in the BH workforce, ensuring greater stability and higher quality of services.